ESG

 We are committed to complying with all applicable laws, regulations, and internal requirements.
 We have committed resources and developed our Safety Management System (SMS) to build a culture and provide the structure for all teammates to proactively identify hazards, rectify unsafe situations, and facilitate continuous improvement of risk management.
 Our SMS also contains our comprehensive emergency response plan that provides for a safe transition from normal to emergency operations and back.

-Our Safety Management System includes extensive training and resources; dedicated safety teams and leadership; robust two-way channels to communicate safety concerns in a reprisal-free environment; review boards that assess risk and risk controls; assessment programs to measure and follow up on concerns, findings and identified issues; and intranet sites containing guidance, forms, and bulletins.
+Our SMS includes extensive training and resources; dedicated safety teams and leadership; robust two-way channels to communicate safety concerns in a reprisal-free environment; review boards that assess risk and risk controls; assessment programs to measure and follow up on concerns, findings and identified issues; and intranet sites containing guidance, forms, and bulletins.

 Our teammates can contribute to the development, modification, and continued improvement of safety policies and procedures through a variety of channels.
 These include emailing or calling the safety department, alerting their supervisors, contacting our anonymous hotline, or submitting an entry into our enterprise-wide reporting system that enables our teammates to communicate mishaps, near misses, safety hazards or issues without the fear of reprisal or retribution.
 We also have a zero-tolerance policy for any event or issue that is a result of illegal activity, willful violation or misconduct, intentional disregard for safety, gross negligence, or other egregious actions.